Phase 1B vaccination rollout begins next week in McLean County

 “This includes health care workers, individuals 65 and older and essential frontline workers,” said McLean County Health Administrator Jessica McKnight.
 “Appointments are required at clinics at this time while the supply of the vaccine remains limited.”

-The health department’s website will be updated with upcoming clinic information and ways that residents can schedule appointments, she said.
+The health department’s website has been updated with upcoming clinic information and ways that residents can schedule appointments, she said.

 “Distribution of this vaccine is going to take time and is going to take collaboration across our entire health care system,” she said.